langalex/couch_potato/README.md

     CouchPotato.database.load_document "id_of_the_user_document" # => <#User 0x3075>

+#### Handling conflicts

+CouchDB uses MVCC to detect write conflicts.
+If a conflict occurs when trying to update a document CouchDB returns an error.
+To handle conflicts easily you can save documents like this:

+    CouchPotato.database.save_document user do |user|
+      user.name = 'joe'
+    end

+When a conflict occurs Couch Potato automatically reloads the document, runs the block and tries to save it again.
+Note that the block is also run before initally saving the document.

 #### Operations on multiple documents

 You can also load a bunch of documents with one request.